geometryzen/g2o/src/lib/utils/interpret-svg.md

 export type ParentStyles = { [name: string]: string };

 /**
- * A map of functions to read any number of SVG node types and create Two.js equivalents of them.
+ * A map of functions to read any number of SVG node types and create model equivalents of them.
  *  Primarily used by the {@link Two#interpret} method.
  */
 export const read = {